Manasvini/Manasvini.github.io/index.markdown

 layout: page
 ---

 I'm a first year PhD Student in Computer Science at Georgia Tech.
-I'm currently working in the Embedded Pervasive Lab (EPL) on Internet Connectivity in Atlanta.
+I'm currently working in the Embedded Pervasive Lab (EPL) on Internet Connectivity in Atlanta, under the guidance of Dr. Kishore Ramachandran.
 When I'm not in the lab, I can be found either in the CRC, the Atlanta Humane Society or at Dancing Goats.
 If you can't find me in any of these places, it's probably past 10 PM.